Tib3rius/AutoRecon/README.md

 ...
 ```

 In this example, the -ct option limits the number of concurrent targets to 2, and the -cs option limits the number of concurrent scans per target to 2.
-The -v option makes the output verbose, showing the output of every scan being run.
+The -vv option makes the output very verbose, showing the output of every scan being run.
 The -o option sets a custom output directory for scan results to be saved.

+### Verbosity

+AutoRecon supports three levels of verbosity:

+* (none) Minimal output.
+AutoRecon will announce when target scans start and finish, as well as which services were identified.
+* (-v) Verbose output.
+AutoRecon will additionally specify the exact commands which are being run, as well as highlighting any patterns which are matched in command output.
+* (-vv) Very verbose output.
+AutoRecon will output everything.
+Literally every line from all commands which are currently running.
+When scanning multiple targets concurrently, this can lead to a ridiculous amount of output.
+It is not advised to use -vv unless you absolutely need to see live output from commands.

 ### Results